Annette29/data-augmentation-cycleGAN/README.md

 3. Extract 1024*1024 .png patches from SVS images (class: without lesions) with randomness conditionally applied to avoid extracting too many patches

-4. Train a CycleGAN model to synthesize pathology onto healthy images guided by binary masks
+4. Train a CycleGAN model to synthesize pathology onto healthy images with binary masks as conditional input

 5. Evaluate the CycleGAN model using IoU and SSIM metrics

+6. Train a CycleGAN model to synthesize pathology onto healthy images without any conditional input

+7. Add synthetic images (created from a CycleGAN trained with binary masks) to the original training dataset for a classification task to evaluate whether fake images improve a neural network model's generalization abilities

-6. Add synthetic images to the original training dataset for a classification task to evaluate whether fake images improve a neural network model's generalization abilities
+8. Add synthetic images (created from a CycleGAN trained without binary masks) to the original training dataset for a classification task to evaluate whether fake images improve a neural network model's generalization abilities

-7. Train 3 sets of models and measure the sensitivity of models trained with real data only, synthetic data only, and real + synthetic data for fake images created from a CycleGAN trained with binary masks
+9. Train 3 independent sets of models and measure the sensitivity of models trained with real data only, synthetic data only, and real + synthetic data for fake images created from a CycleGAN trained with binary masks

-8. Train 3 sets of models and measure the sensitivity of models trained with real data only, synthetic data only, and real + synthetic data for fake images created from a CycleGAN trained without binary masks
+10. Train 3 independent sets of models and measure the sensitivity of models trained with real data only, synthetic data only, and real + synthetic data for fake images created from a CycleGAN trained without binary masks

 ---